 We believe that this set of priority outcome areas will help drive aligned service delivery in a way that helps us achieve optimal outcomes for children, youth and families.
 DCYF’s outcome goals represent a balanced approach, considering the different populations receiving child welfare, early learning and juvenile justice services, as well as the entire lifespan of the population we serve, from pregnant mothers, to infants and children, to adolescents, to adults and caregivers.

 The measures and information on these pages represent performance monitored in child welfare, early learning, and juvenile justice related to these outcome areas.
-Additional juvenile justice measures will be added to this page after Juvenile Rehabilitation joins DCYF in July 2019.
+The content of this site is reviewed regularly and updated at least annually with available data and information.
 In addition, these pages include information about contracted services, as well as the finance information that supports improved outcomes.

 Addressing Equity and Disproportionality